 Concentrated garlic or wormwood solutions have been found effective against slugs and snails in commercial agriculture.
-Copper strips, around trees and beloved plantings, will keep snails out, but they won’t stop slugs.
+Copper strips are advertised as effective slug and snail control, but I have never heard of them actually working.
 Bordeaux mixture (a copper sulfate and hydrated lime mixture) or copper sulfate alone can be brushed onto tree trunks to discourage snails.

 Some gardeners introduce decollate snails (Rimuna decollata) into the garden as a control measure.
 Decollate snails hunt, capture and eat garden snails and slugs.
 Of course, introducing a non-native species isn’t without it’s own problems.
 These heavy feeders will eat many beneficial insects, as well.
 Decollate snails are banned in most California counties due to the risk to native species.

 Slug and snail bait is a highly effective control method when used in conjunction with other plans of attack.
 Most people, however, use it incorrectly.
 At the first sign of irregularly shaped holes in leaves and telltale slime trails, lightly sprinkle bait around plants being eaten.
 Snails and slugs tend to return to the same feeding areas each day.
 Do not pour it into piles or apply heavily.
 There are a few different types of bait and you need to understand the risks associated with different ingredients:

 It is a good idea to apply bait after watering.
 The moisture will encourage snail and slug activity and you won’t wash the bait into the soil.